Rhodes 19: Design

-The Rhodes 19 is a recreational sailboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig with aluminum spars, including an optional tapered mast.
+The hull is built predominantly of fiberglass, with wood trim.
 The hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or centerboard.
+It has foam flotation.

 The design has sleeping accommodation for two people in the cuddy cabin and includes a built-in icebox.
+It has cockpit space for six to eight people.

-For sailing the design has cockpit space for six to eight people.
-It is equipped with a stern-mounted mainsheet traveler, adjustable jib leads and foam flotation for safety.
+It is equipped with a stern-mounted mainsheet traveler, adjustable jib leads.
+It has a fractional sloop rig with aluminum spars, including an optional tapered mast.

 Factory options included a boom tent, boom vang, Cunningham, cockpit bailers, whisker pole and a spinnaker of 326 sqft.